-The duty of water is high just in case of the perennial irrigation system as a compared inundation irrigation system.
+The duty of water is high in the case of the perennial irrigation system as compared to the inundation irrigation system.

 7. The topography of agricultural land

-If the agricultural land is uneven, the water requirement will be more and hence duty will below.
-As the ground slope will increase, the duty decreases as a result of there’s wastage of water.
+If the agricultural land is uneven, the water requirement will be more and hence duty will be low and vice versa.

 8. Base period

-If the base period is longer, the water requirement will be more, duty will be low and vice versa.
+If the base period is longer, the water requirement will be more and duty will be low and vice versa.

 9. Skill of cultivation